INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 • ocular (orbital) symptoms – conjunctival chemosis and swelling (carotid-cavernous fistula) – DDx of cavernous sinus thrombosis!

-• intracerebral or subarachnoid hemorrhage (high risk, especially in type II and III) [Li, 2015]
+• intracerebral or subarachnoid hemorrhage (high risk, especially with type II and III) [Li, 2015]

 • DAVF can be high-flow and consume a significant portion of ejection fraction (EF) => exertional dyspnea, left ventricular hypertrophy (LVH)